-Put tuna in a medium stockpot, filling the pot with water about a half inch.
+- Put tuna in a medium stockpot, filling the pot or deep skillet with water about a half inch.
 Cover and heat on low until fish is cooked through.

-Heat oil to medium temperature in a medium frying pan.
-Add onion, garlic, and chilies.
-Cook for about 5 minutes, until onion is limp but not brown.
-Stir in oregano and cumin.
+- Heat oil to medium temperature in a medium frying pan.
+Add onion, garlic, and jalapenos.
+Saute until translucent.

-Cover and refrigerate for at least 8 hours before serving.
+- Cover and refrigerate for at least 8 hours before serving, best if overnight

 This recipe taste even better when stored longer.
 Feel free to make a big batch and use them in sandwiches and salad recipes.